not-elm/bevy-input-sequence/README.md

 # Code Examples

 Here are some code snippets.
-These also run as doctests so they are not quite runnable examples, but those are described in the next section.
+These also run as doctests so they do a few things differently than a regular runnable example:

+- Use `MinimalPlugins` instead of `DefaultPlugins`,
+- and call `app.update()` instead of `app.run()`.

+The next section describes the runnable examples that come with the crate.

-## Run a System
+## Run a System on a Key Sequence

-Runs a system whenever the user presses the key sequence "hi" within a time limit.
+Runs a system whenever the user presses the key sequence `H I` or "hi" within a time limit.

 ```rust
 use bevy::prelude::*;